CJM289/Development-of-a-PBPK-Model-to-Improve-Risk-Assessment-of-F-53B-on-Human-Health/README.md

-# Development-of-a-PBPK-Model-to-Improve-Risk-Assessment-of-F-53B-on-Human-Health
+# Development-of-a-PBPK-Model-to-Improve-Risk-Assessment-of-6:2 Cl-PFESA-on-Human-Health
-PBPK model for F-53B in male mice assess toxicokinetics and extrapolate findings for risk assessment.
+PBPK model for 6:2 Cl-PFESA in male mice assess toxicokinetics and extrapolate findings for risk assessment.